Mahdiazhari/printable-random-objects/README.md

 These strings will be appended to a file called test.txt.
 It is possible to set the size of the txt file depending on our requirements.
 Just put in the target filesize in the target_size parameter (set the size in Megabytes) of the generate_file method.
 The Generator also comes with a unittest which we can use with the command "python -m unittest".

 The main driver for the whole package of applications is available in main.py.
+To run the whole app, run "python3 main.py [filename][target file size]"